I have an audacious goal for this year. I’d like to see it become the year we see a shift in the public perception of the construction industry.

 - Calculate your markup, the correct markup that will give you a net profit on every job.
 Then use it, on every job.
-(Related blog post, Calculating Job Price, Don’t Borrow Your Numbers)
+(Related blog post, How to Calculate Markup)

 - Polish your sales skills and learn to sell yourself first, your company second, and a profitable job third.
 (Related blog post, Who Asks the Questions?)

 - Know when to walk away from a client who will only cause you problems and cost you money.

 Then do what you can to lift the rest of the industry.